wooorm/trigrams/readme.md

   'anm': 8,
   'obr': 8,
   'gpa': 8,
-  // ...
+  // …
   'ang': 374,
   'ing': 420,
   'ng ': 805
 }
 ```

-Same as `trigrams.all()`, but for every declaration object, returns
-only the top 300 trigrams.
+Same as `trigrams.all()` but for results are only the top 300 trigrams.

 ###### `trigrams.min()`